treshugart/yocss/README.md

 # YoCSS

-> An 800 byte CSS-in-JS library for purists.
+> A zero-dependency, 800 byte CSS-in-JS library for purists.

 ## Install